SEL recommends selecting the RadioRANGER Underground Wireless Fault Indication System in place of the SEL-8315.

 Safety—Reduce arc-flash risks to line crews by eliminating the need to open high-voltage enclosures or enter subsurface vaults during fault-finding patrols.

-Fast Fault Location—Integrate with new or existing RadioRANGER Wireless Fault Indication Systems and quickly locate faults.
+Fast Fault Location—Integrate with new or existing RadioRANGER Underground Wireless Fault Indication Systems and quickly locate faults.
 There is no need to open, enter, pump, or drain multiple vaults or utility access covers to determine fault status.
-Troubleshooters use the information displayed on the remote fault reader to find the faulted cable section, in many cases without leaving the truck.
+Troubleshooters can use the information displayed on the remote fault reader to find the faulted cable section, in many cases without leaving the truck.

 Locates Faulted Cable Sections Quickly